 The birds are active despite it being midday and around a corner are some coots and a moorhen working the pond.
 Across the way there is a blind so we head that way.

 But let’s chat about the Azraq Wetland Reserve.
 First off, this wetland is a shadow of its former self and is only here because of an intense effort to attempt to reverse what was essentially another man-made ecological disaster.

-The bad news at the reserve
+The bad news at the Azraq Wetland Reserve

-Given its proximity to Amman, a city of 4 million, Azraq was overused as a water source and essentially the water was drawn down below the water table.
+Given its proximity to Amman, a city of four million, Azraq was overused as a water source and essentially the water was drawn down below the water table.
 An area that was an essential bird stop for over 300,000 migrating birds in the 1960’s now sees avian visitors of a fraction of that number.

 In 1993, a concerted effort to rehabilitate the wetland was undertaken by the Royal Society for the Conservation of Nature and now 1.5 to 2.5 million litres of water are pumped back into the wetland.

 As the sign says, this may seem like a lot but apparently there are over 500 illegal wells tapping the aquifer and the wetland is still degrading.
 As you can see below, the pond has subaqueous “winged” residents as well.